palworldlol/palworld-coord/README.md

 # Palworld Coordinate Converter

-*Developed by https://palworld.lol with major help from  https://github.com/cmkb3*
+* *Developed by https://palworld.lol with major help from  https://github.com/cmkb3*
+* *[A blog post covering](https://blog.palworld.lol/reverse-engineering-palworld-coordinate-system/) some of the reason behind this library*

+# What is this?

 This is a small library with two functions used to convert between two different coordinat systems in Palworld: